zero-to-mastery/resources/JavaScript.md

 - [Head First Javascript](https://www.oreilly.com/library/view/head-first-javascript/9781449340124/): This brain-friendly guide teaches you everything from JavaScript language fundamentals to advanced topics, including objects, functions, and the browser’s document object model by playing games, solving puzzles and interacting with javascript.
 Using the latest research in cognitive science and learning theory to craft a multi-sensory learning experience, Head First JavaScript Programming uses a visually rich format designed for the way your brain works, not a text-heavy approach that puts you to sleep.

 - [Javascript API House](https://apihouse.now.sh/): Open source project made by [rutikwankhade](https://github.com/rutikwankhade) that lists several different API's based on what you want.
 Very useful to give a first approach on how to obtain data in a given category.

+- [Prototypes in JS](https://hackernoon.com/prototypes-in-javascript-5bba2990e04b): This article describes about Protypes and its use in JavaScript by Rupesh Mishra

+- [What the heck is the event loop?](https://www.youtube.com/watch?v=8aGhZQkoFbQ): Event loop is the secret behind JavaScript’s asynchronous programming.
+JS executes all operations on a single thread, but using a few smart data structures and gives us the illusion of multi-threading.